Shopify/polaris/src/components/TextField/README.md

 <!-- example-for: android, ios -->

-Use to let merchants take an action on the field.
+Use to let merchants take an action within the text field.

 For example, tap on a barcode icon to launch the camera and scan barcode for the barcode field.
 This helps merchant simplify their input.